psu-pennstateit/.github/profile/README.md

-## Hi there 👋

-Welcome!
+# Welcome to the Penn State IT Organization!

 This place is dedicated to projects and resources that support our official Penn State IT initiatives and services.

+If you are a Penn State IT member who wishes to use Penn State's GitHub Enterprise Cloud, check out our [Getting Started Knowledge Base](https://pennstate.service-now.com/sp?id=kb_article_view&sysparm_article=KB0020754) to learn more about the service and how to start!

+When you are ready, [sign up for Penn State's GitHub Enterprise Cloud](https://pennstate.service-now.com/sp?id=kb_article_view&sysparm_article=KB0019812&sys_kb_id=4023919dc33f8a5062ca32cf050131e0&spa=1)

+More information about this service, see: https://github.psu.edu
 <!--

 **Here are some ideas to get you started:**